Course Information

 -

-Rest stops and aid stationsGoldilocks riders can expect to see a rest stop with restrooms every 10-28 miles along the cycling course.
-Please see the route map for details.
+Rest stops and aid stationsGoldilocks riders can expect to see a rest stop with snacks, aid, and restrooms every 10-15 miles along the cycling course.

 -